John Hare Powel: Career

+From 1826 to 1835, he was one of the charter trustees for Lafayette College in Easton, Pennsylvania.

+Pennsylvania State Senate

 He served as a Federalist member of the Pennsylvania State Senate for the 1st district from 1827 to 1830.

 The Powels built a massive Greek-Revival mansion and estate in West Philadelphia, overlooking the Schuylkill River.
 The mansion was named "Powelton" and was designed by the architect William Strickland.
 In 1851, Powel sold Powelton to the Pennsylvania Railroad Company.
 The railroad kept 30 acres along the river and sold the rest for development of residential housing.
 The mansion was demolished in 1885, and the estate developed as the neighborhood Powelton Village.